The Value of Your Refund

 What is the difference between disbursement and refund?

-Refund is when there is more aid then charges on the account therefore the student receives the difference deposited to their bank account.
+A refund is when there is more aid than charges on the account; therefore, the student receives the difference deposited to their bank account.

-Summer 2020 Excess Aid Disbursement Dates to Student Account
+Spring 2021 Excess Aid Disbursement Dates to Student Account (no later than the date listed below)